CraigInches/nncli/README.rst

 **offline** *mode*.
 All changes are saved to a local cache on disk and automatically sync'ed when nncli is brought online.

-More detailed documentation can be found on the documentation_ page.
+More detailed documentation can be found in the docs.

 Requirements
 ~~~~~~~~~~~~